 Hospital outpatient departments (HOPDs) are paid significantly higher rates for the exact same services provided in an independent physician office.
 Payment policies that support higher reimbursement in the HOPD setting encourage the acquisition of office-based physician practices, further restricting patient access to care in the lower cost community setting.
 According to the Government Accountability Office (GAO), the number of vertically consolidated hospitals and physicians increased from 2007 through 2013.
 Specifically, the number of vertically consolidated hospitals increased from about 1,400 to 1,700, while the number of vertically consolidated physicians nearly doubled from about 96,000 to 182,000.
-Between 2012-2015 alone, “the number of physician practices owned by hospitals/health systems rose 86%, with 32,000 additional physician practices acquired,” according to a study commissioned by the Physicians Advocacy Institute.
+Between 2012-2018, “the number of physician practices owned by hospitals/health systems rose 124%, with 44,000 additional physician practices acquired,” according to a study commissioned by the Physicians Advocacy Institute.

 In addition to higher payment rates for outpatient services, many hospitals also participate in the 340B drug discount program which is largely aimed at stretching scarce federal resources to benefit indigent patients in critical access areas.
 However, the program’s recent growth may be contributing to the consolidation of community oncology practices.
 Based on an internal study from the Community Oncology Alliance, it is estimated that roughly 658 community cancer practices have been acquired by or affiliated with hospitals since 2008, with a significant portion of those transactions believed to be leveraged with 340B benefits.
 This has resulted in a shift in the site of service for chemotherapy administration from the physician‐office setting to other, more-costly outpatient settings.
 Over the last decade, the percentage of cancer care services delivered in the community-based setting dropped from over 80% to around 50%.